filecoin-project/devgrants/open-grant-proposals/open-proposal-deplatformer.md

 All deliverables will be available for use, download, and use-case validation upon milestone completion.

 ### 1. Pygate gRPC python client for Textile Powergate
 - Continue maintenance of [Pygate](https://github.com/pygate/pygate-gRPC), the Python gRPC client, for the wider benefit of the Filecoin and Powergate community.
 - Make new Pygate enhancements to meet Deplatformer requirements.

 ### 2. End user Filecoin and content management Web Application
 - Provide automated parsing, extraction, and upload of profile information and content collection from social media export files to Filecoin network.
 - Provide a web interface to manage uploaded Facebook content and view Filecoin CID, replication, deal and wallet information.
-### 3. Filecoin Management Service
-- Manage Filecoin wallets, retrievals, hot cache layer management and pushing content to mobile apps, including a daily feed based on calendar date posts (e.g. “Your Memories”).
-### 4. Mobile application
-- A thin client to receive and re-push content from the Filecoin Management Service.

 ### Use Case Demonstrations:
 1. Download the Facebook data backup.